 COVID-Related Topics to Mention (Examples):

-On-Campus Volunteering – All volunteers are required to wear face coverings while on campus in accordance with the current recommendations of the administration and health officials.
-All volunteers must pass a temperature check upon signing in at the office.
+On-Campus Volunteering – Parent volunteers are required to wear face coverings while on campus in accordance with the current recommendations of the administration and health officials.
 If you are sick, please stay home!

-Cleaning – Lots of cleaning and sanitizing will be taking place this year!
+Cleaning – Lots of cleaning and sanitizing will be taking place!
 Please reach out to your homeroom teacher to see if you can assist in any cleaning and sanitizing in the classroom.
 You can also recruit parent volunteers to help with this effort depending on what kind of help your teacher needs each week.
 Every little bit helps your teacher so much!

-Distance Learning – With schools maintaining distance learning this fall, your role might be a little different at the beginning of the year.
+Distance Learning – With some schools maintaining distance learning, your role might be a little different during the year.
 Reach out to your homeroom teacher to see how you can support him/her during this time.
 Don’t worry about being tech-savvy, many of our teachers are not either!!
 Simply letting him/her know that you are there to help really means the world to them.

 Virtual Fundraisers – We will be taking many of our biggest fundraising events online this year including the auction.
 Announcements will be made to all room parents as we get more details in a few weeks.